The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 Three Targets

-* Same as two targets except you can let your single target procs (Reverse Cascade and Fountainfall) drop when you use Flourish since the value of your AoE GCD combo + potential procs they can generate are worth more than these single target GCD procs on 3+ targets
+* Same as two targets except you can let your single target procs (Reverse Cascade and Fountainfall) drop when you use Flourish since the value of your AoE GCD combo + potential procs they can generate are worth more than these single target GCD procs on 3+ targets.

 4+ Targets